Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Introduction

-\paragraph{Discussion.}The central contribution of the paper is the refuting of the direct sum conjecture in deterministic communication complexity.
-However, we would like to highlight that we use a novel method to establish a lower bound on communication complexity on our specific construction and we believe that the combination of the \nameref{def:overOperation} with the accompanying analysis could be refined for deriving further results.
-The \nameref{def:overOperation} is a natural construction which combined with the framework for analysing it developed in Sections \ref{section:CoreLemmas} and \ref{section:LB} can be used to build functions for which desired behaviour on optimal protocols can be forced.
-The operation and analysis given in this paper is specialised to the problem at hand, but the core concept extends beyond and variants adapted to different situations can be defined.
+The central contribution of the paper is the refutation of the direct sum conjecture in deterministic communication complexity.
+However, we would like to highlight that we use a novel method to establish a lower bound on communication complexity for our specific construction, and we believe that the combination of the \nameref{def:overOperation} with the accompanying analysis could be refined to derive further results.
+The \nameref{def:overOperation} is a natural construction which, combined with the framework for analysing it developed in Sections \ref{section:CoreLemmas} and \ref{section:LB}, can be used to build functions for which desired behaviour on optimal protocols can be forced.
+The operation and analysis given in this paper is specialised to the problem at hand, but the core concept extends beyond this setting and variants adapted to different situations can be defined.
 One particular example of this would be relaxing the notion of independence in the \nameref{def:overOperation} so as to obtain a polynomial size construction.

-Aside from applying the idea to new problems, a more straightforward extension of the work presented here would be to make progress on Open Problem 4.1 in \citet{KushilevitzN1997}, that is asking how $\comp{f,g}$ relates to $\comp{f}+\comp{g}$.
+Aside from applying the idea to new problems, a more straightforward extension of the work presented here would be to make progress on Open Problem 4.1 in \citet{KushilevitzN1997}, which asks how $\comp{f,g}$ relates to $\comp{f}+\comp{g}$.
 Specifically, for the family of functions $f$ presented in this paper, there should exist a non-trivial family of functions $g$ such that $\comp{f^{177},g}=\comp{f^{177}}$.

-A more complex endeavor would be to improve the constant factor of communication saved.
-For example, if one could improve the proof of the lower bound such that it would hold for $B=3$, the constant obtained would be under $0.8$, meaning that more than $\frac{1}{5}$ of the communication could be saved.
-It might also be possible to adapt the construction to go beyond constant factor savings.
+A more complex endeavour would be to improve the constant factor of communication saved.
+For example, if one could improve the proof of the lower bound so that it would hold for $B=3$, the constant obtained would be under $0.8$, meaning that more than $\frac{1}{5}$ of the communication could be saved.
+It might also be possible to adapt the construction to go beyond constant-factor savings.

-These considerations suggest interesting further work related to the paper, extending and refining both the result and technique.
+These considerations suggest interesting further work related to the paper, extending and refining both the result and the technique.